 A USDA-certified organic meal delivery service that offers keto and paleo meal kits, flexible delivery options, and healthy, though somewhat limited, menus.

-Generous first delivery discounts
+Generous first-delivery discounts

-Very easy-to-follow instructions – even for kitchen novices like me!
+Easy-to-follow instructions – even for kitchen novices like me!

 Completely organic ingredients

-$7.99 delivery charge per week
+$8.99 delivery charge per week